-OLD TRAFFORD SPATIAL PROFILE Old Trafford is a small and densely populated area at the north east tip of the Borough, close to Manchester City Centre and dissected by the A56, Bridgewater Canal and the Metrolink line between Manchester and Altrincham.
+Old Trafford is a small and densely populated area at the north east tip of the Borough, close to Manchester City Centre and dissected by the A56, Bridgewater Canal and the Metrolink line between Manchester and Altrincham.
 It contains significant historic buildings many of which have listed building status and are contained in the Empress Conservation Area.
 It is home to dense residential development, both Victorian terraced housing and more modern social housing together with significant office development, anchored by Trafford Town Hall.
 Here too can be found the major tourist and leisure attraction of Lancashire County Cricket Club.

 The area as a whole suffers from low levels of open space and provides few opportunities for young people.
-Part of the area is ranked among the 10% most deprived areas in the country and as a result is one of the Council's Priority Regeneration Area; additionally the Gorse Hill Regeneration Area is within this Place.
+Part of the area is ranked among the 10% most deprived areas in the country and as a result is one of the Council's Priority Regeneration Areas; additionally the Gorse Hill Regeneration Area is within this Place.

 The area is known for its very diverse population and vibrant communities with 52% of people who live there originating from black and minority ethnic (BME) backgrounds.

-The area is relatively well served by bus links to the regional centre, however there is a need to develop better orbital links, particularly to Trafford Park.
-Metrolink facilities in the area have improved through the development of a new station at Old Trafford are the need to: Tackle the inequalities that exist in this area as a priority; Increase/improve levels of open space and facilities for young people; Develop better orbital links, particularly to Trafford Park, and, Maximise the potential of the Bridgewater Canal.
+The area is relatively well served by bus links to the regional centre, however there is a need to develop better orbital links, particularly to Trafford Park, Metrolink facilities in the area have improved through the development of a new station at Old Trafford and the construction of a new depot and new line through Firswood to Chorlton.